 CRJ 249 Restorative Justice (3) This course proposes an alternative way of administering criminal justice.
 It involves the victim (when possible), the community and the offender in a process of restoration following the damage of a crime.
-Spring semester, odd years.
+Spring semester.

 CRJ 250 Homeland Security (3) This course is an introduction to both public and private sector dimensions of theoretical and practical aspects of homeland security and emergency management, including: origins of natural and terrorist-caused disasters; local, state, and federal emergency management planning and operations; health infrastructure capabilities, public communication strategies; business community concerns; ethical, legal, and constitutional questions; as well as the social and psychological dimensions of disasters.
-Spring semester, even years.
+Offered periodically.